rebelsky/sams-assorted-musings-reflections/fall-planning-2020-06-18.md

 synchronous online students, and asynchronous online students, all at the same time.

-Students would, of course, prefer "traditional" in-person courses.
+I've heard that most tudents would prefer "traditional" in-person courses.
 And Grinnell will certainly offer some of those.
 It will be easiest with scurries.
 But once you impose social distancing, things get complicated.
 Even if you have a small class (so no rotation of who gets to attend), social distancing makes collaborative work difficult.
 Active learning doesn't really work in a socially distanced classroom, and active learning is an essential pedagogy.
 Scurries also aren't perfect.
 Since the faculty member won't be in the scurry, masks will still be necessary.
 That means, for example, that classes will be more difficult for those who rely on seeing other people's mouths move: those with partial deafness, some ESL students, and, oh, those teaching another language.
 That's right; part of foreign language pedagogy is looking at how people make sounds.
 That's hard to do "_en mask_", as it were.
 Many theatre and dance classes require enough physical exertion that masks might present a health challenge [6].
 And exertion creates droplets of all sorts.
 So, in many cases, online is *better* than socially distanced in person.

 In any case, I'll need to make my decisions soon.
 I fall into a moderately high-risk group; I'm male, obese, and getting close to